microsoft/vscode-docs/docs/python/environments.md

 MetaDescription: Configuring Python Environments in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
-# Using Python environments in VS Code
+# Python environments in VS Code

-This article discusses the helpful Python environments features available in Visual Studio Code.
-An "environment" in Python is the context in which a Python program runs and consists of an interpreter and any number of installed packages.
+An "environment" in Python is the context in which a Python program runs that consists of an interpreter and any number of installed packages.

 > **Note**: If you'd like to become more familiar with the Python programming language, review [More Python resources](#more-python-resources).

-## Python environments
+## Types of Python environments

 ### Global environments

 By default, any Python interpreter installed runs in its own **global environment**.
 For example, if you just run `python`, `python3`, or `py` at a new terminal (depending on how you installed Python), you're running in that interpreter's global environment.
 Any packages that you install or uninstall affect the global environment and all programs that you run within it.

-Do note that if you install packages into your global environment, though, in time it will become crowded with potentially unrelated or unexpected packages and make it difficult to properly test an application.
-You typically want to create an environment for each workspace.
+> **Tip**: In Python, it is best practice to create a workspace-specific environment, for example, by using a local environment.

 ### Local environments

-There are two types of environments that you can create for your workspace: **virtual** and **conda** environments.
-Both types of environment allow you to install packages without affecting other environments.
-This lets you isolate what packages you install for your workspace so that they don't interfere with your needs in another workspace.
+There are two types of environments that you can create for your workspace: **virtual** and **conda**.
+These environments allow you to install packages without affecting other environments, isolating your workspace's package installations.

 #### Virtual environments

-A [**virtual environment**](https://docs.python.org/3/glossary.html#term-virtual-environment) is a built-in way to create an environment to isolate the packages you install per workspace.
+A [**virtual environment**](https://docs.python.org/3/glossary.html#term-virtual-environment) is a built-in way to create an environment.
 A virtual environment creates a folder that contains a copy (or symlink) to a specific interpreter.
-When you install packages into a virtual environment it will end up in this new folder so that they are not interspersed with other packages used or needed by other workspaces.
+When you install packages into a virtual environment it will end up in this new folder, and thus isolated from other packages used by other workspaces.

 > **Note**: While it's possible to open a virtual environment folder as a workspace, doing so is not recommended and might cause issues with using the Python extension.

 #### Conda environments

-A **conda environment** is a Python environment that's managed using the `conda` package manager (see [Getting started with conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)).
-Whether to use a conda environment or a virtual one will depend on your packaging needs, what your team has standardized on, etc.
+A **conda environment** is a Python environment that's managed using the `conda` package manager (see [Getting started with conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)).Choosing between conda and virtual environments depends on your packaging needs, team standards, etc.

 ### Python environment tools